MrAndrew/The-Scoop/README.md

 - Upvote and downvote comments
 - View all of a user's articles and comments

-You can view all of this functionality in action in the video below:

-The current implementation of The Scoop contains all of the server logic for users and articles, but does not have the necessary database and route logic for comments.
-You can see all of the current server logic in **server.js**.
-The two main objects to pay attention to are `database` and `routes`.
+The starting code of The Scoop contained all of the server logic for users and articles, but did not have the necessary database and route logic for comments.

 - `database` is a JavaScript object containg all of the stored model instances.
 The `users` and `articles` properties contain JavaScript objects which will contain all of your created users and articles.
 Each of these objects will have keys representing the ID of the saved resource and values of the whole resource.
 For example if we created an article with ID `1`, the `articles` object would look like this `{1: {id: 1, url: 'article url', ...}}`.
 Additionally the `database` object contains a property for keeping track of the ID of the next article to create (to ensure no two articles have the same ID)
 - `routes` is a JavaScript object containing all of the route's needed for The Scoop.
 The keys of this object are the path of the request, and the values are objects containing all of the possible HTTP verbs for that path.
 Each of those verbs map to a function to call if that route is hit and will be passed the path of the request and the request object (containing the request body)

-It is important to take time at the beginning of this project reading through the previously written database and route logic to ensure you understand how all of these pieces work together.

 ## How To Begin

-To start, download the starting code for this project <a href="https://s3.amazonaws.com/codecademy-content/programs/build-apis/projects/project-3-the-scoop.zip" target="_blank">here</a>.
-After downloading the zip folder, double click it to uncompress it and access the contents of this project.
+To start, download the code for this project.
+It requires a bash terminal program.

 To start your server, run `npm install` and then `node server.js` from the root directory of this project.
 Every time you change **server.js**, you will have to restart your server before the changes will take effect.
 To do this press "control + c" in the bash terminal where your server is running (or close the terminal) to shut it down and then re-run `node server.js` to start it again.
 While your server is running, you will not be able to run commands in the bash terminal, so open a new terminal if you want to run other commands.